Gardener assessing a residential garden in Purley with tools

 Our commitment is to provide a safe environment for everyone affected by our work in landscaping and gardening in Purley.
 We follow recognised good practice for grounds maintenance, tree work, hedge cutting, lawn care and soft landscaping.
 The policy reflects a practical approach to compliance and continual improvement: conducting risk assessments, providing appropriate equipment and training, and ensuring safe systems of work for all sites.

-Team discussing risk assessment and safety checklist outdoors Risk assessment and planning are central to how our Purley gardening teams operate.
+A young woman with long dark hair wearing a wide-brimmed straw hat, a red plaid shirt, and gardening gloves is kneeling on a lush green lawn in a well-maintained garden.
+She is carefully tending to a colorful flower bed containing bright yellow, white, and purple flowers, which is edged with a border of soil and small stones.
+In the background, dense bushes and leafy trees create a natural enclosure, with sunlight filtering through the foliage, casting a warm glow on the scene.
+The garden appears orderly, with a mix of flowering plants and shaded areas, reflecting a typical outdoor space in Purley, and showcasing the type of landscaping and gardening services provided by Gardening Purley to maintain vibrant and healthy outdoor environments in the local area.
+Risk assessment and planning are central to how our Purley gardening teams operate.
 Every job is subject to a documented risk assessment before work begins, identifying hazards such as underground services, slopes, traffic interaction, use of machinery and exposure to hazardous substances.
 Control measures are selected to eliminate or reduce risk, and method statements are used for higher-risk operations like stump removal or heavy machinery use.

 Roles and responsibilities